Boby900/website/content/docs/ai/ai-concepts.md

 Cat: [0.8108,0.6671,0.5565,0.5449,0.4466]
 ```

 This representation can capture the essence or meaning of the word "cat" in relation to other words.
-Words with similar meanings would be closer in this dimensional space, while different meanings would be further way.
+Words with similar meanings would be closer in dimensional space, while different meanings would be further way.

 ## Why use Vector Embeddings?